Why banks need to rethink onboarding in the post-SVB era

 In the wake of recent disruptions, new account applications are pouring in for banks—but are their onboarding experiences ready to capture this new business?

 It’s certainly been a tumultuous few weeks in the world of business banking.
-The unfortunate collapse of Silicon Valley Bank (SVB) has sent shock waves throughout the industry.
-The fallout is expected to result in significant, long-term changes to the banking landscape as we know it.
+The unfortunate collapse of Silicon Valley Bank (SVB) has sent shock waves throughout the industry, and the fallout is expected to result in significant, long-term changes to the banking landscape as we know it.

-One immediate shift that is taking place at an unprecedented rate involves SMBs diversifying their accounts across multiple financial institutions to minimize their counterparty risk.
-As a result, big banks are experiencing a sudden influx of new applications.
+One immediate shift that is taking place at an unprecedented rate involves SMBs diversifying their accounts across multiple financial institutions to minimize their counterparty risk, leading to big banks experiencing a sudden influx of new applications.
+In fact, Federal Reserve data revealed that deposits at the top 25 banks in America increased by $120 billion in the week following SVB’s collapse.

 This emerging trend presents a clear growth opportunity for large banks.
 But, for many, one obstacle stands in the way: the onboarding experience.